Company Profile

 August 2004

-British adventurer Robert Hodson visited Neoteric for two weeks to undertake light repairs during his two-year excursion crossing the United States from east to west via rivers, dams, lakes and seas in a Griffon Heavy Hovercraft.
+British adventurer Robert Hodson visited Neoteric for two weeks to undertake repairs during his two-year excursion crossing of the United States from east to west via rivers, dams, lakes and seas in his Griffon Heavy Hovercraft.
 Read more about it here.
+Here is an article on World Hovercraft Organization about an interview with Robert Hodson: Interview with Robert Hoson, Trans-American Adventure.

 October 2004